 What You Need to Know to Motivate Your Employees

-If you were to ask your employees what their source of motivation, what do you think they would respond with?
+If you were to ask your employees what a motivating work environment looks like, what do you think they would respond with?

 Many factors can influence a person’s drive towards succeeding in their career.
 That’s why there’s a science behind what motivates people.

 There are individual factors to think of that would have an effect on a person’s motivation.
 Furthermore, there are external factors that managers have no control over.

 A manager’s job is to ensure that their team has space where they’re most likely to find their driving force.